By TIM FAULKNER/ecoRI News staff

 Opponents such as Milham and Mendzela said they intend to contest the meeting with the secretary of state.

 Polisena, meanwhile, said the agreement with Invenergy needs no other action by the town.
 “Its all set; signed, sealed and delivered," he said.

 The agreement means that Invenergy met its Jan.
 11 deadline to find a water supply to the cool the 900-megawatt natural-gas/diesel power plant.
-The deadline was set by the state Energy Facilities Siting Board (EFSB) after two Burrilllville water district refused to offer water for the project.
+The deadline was set by the state Energy Facility Siting Board (EFSB) after two Burrilllville water district refused to offer water for the project.